 A white paper is an age-old example of a document that paints you as a legitimate and credible thinker in your space.
 But on the other hand, an ebook is a more modern phenomenon that allows you to educate customers in a more accessible way.

-And while these lines are often blurred, it’s important to understand the difference between an ebook and a white paper.
-So in this blog post I’ll discuss the key differences between the two, so you can decide which is the best for your needs..
+And while these lines are often blurred, it’s important to understand the difference between an ebook vs a white paper.
+So in this blog post I’ll discuss the key differences between the two, so you can decide which is the best for your needs.

-The most important aspect to consider when evaluating white papers vs ebooks, is what exactly is your objective (beyond simply capturing more leads!).
+The most important aspect to consider when evaluating white papers vs ebooks, is what exactly is your objective (beyond simply creating a piece of lead generation content!).

 Ebooks, on the other hand, are less explicitly about your company and your products.
 They provide “how to guides”, industry insights or other content that helps to educate or inform your target audience.
 Of course, the subject of an ebook has to tie into the product you provide.
 For example, our PR for Growth Playbook provides a step by step guide on how to do PR, which as a PR company we’re in position to educate people about.